Updated November 14th 2023

-Beaujolais food pairing is exciting.
+Beaujolais food pairing is exciting!
 This light, young and fruity red wine from France, pairs very well with a wide range of foods such as white meat, fish, cheese, snacks and even desserts.
-Beaujolais Nouveau has become very famous and popular all around the world thanks to heavy marketing campaigns and celebrations during its annually release in November.
 This guide will help you to find the best food for your bottle of Beaujolais Nouveau.

-Beaujolais food paring is fun because you can drink this French wine with many different types of foods.
-There are different types of Beaujolais wines, but the most popular one is Beaujolais Nouveau.
+You can drink this French wine with many different types of foods, but keep in mind that there are different types of Beaujolais wines.
+The most popular one is Beaujolais Nouveau.
 This fruity light-bodied red wine is released annually on the third Thursday of November and has become extremely popular all over the world.
-In this guide you will learn more about Beaujolais food pairing and the wine itself.
+Keep reading to learn more about Beaujolais food pairing and the wine itself.

 Cru is the highest category of classification and it is considered to be the best Beaujolais wine.
 The Cru style is recommended to be consumed within three years of its vintage.
 A Beaujolais Cru is more complex and rich that the other beaujolais wines.
 It is more similar to red Bourgogne wines.

 Tips!
 If you are drinking a bottle of Beaujolais Cru, we recommend you to read our Pinot Noir Food pairing guide since the styles are quite similar.

 The white and rosé styles are produced in very small quantities.
 Beaujolais Nouveau is the most popular wine style from the region.
 It is fermented for only a few weeks, which gives the wine its characteristic light and fruity style.
 "The Beaujolais Nouveau Day" is surrounded by lots of marketing and events to celebrate the arrival of this young wine.
 The wine is celebrated in November with a Beaujolais Nouveau party, but it is possible to buy and drink it all year round.